Open-Data-Tallahassee/utilities/README.md

 # utilities
-tracking City of Tallahassee utilities, focusing on utility rates, bills, and energy efficiency
+tracking City of Tallahassee's utility disconnections

 ## questions:
 - does an uptick in utility disconnections impact displacement and vacancy?